Heads of Laboratories

 Recent research topics in the laboratory include quantitative studies of interacting microorganisms.
 In particular, the question of the survival of microbial populations in varying environments is being addressed both experimentally and theoretically.
 Dr. Leibler and his collaborators are developing new experimental techniques that will facilitate quantitative analysis of long-time population dynamics in microbial populations.
-In parallel, they are developing statistical methods for the so-called inverse problems, in which the interactions between different components of a biological system are deduced from measured statistical correlations.
-Long-term dynamics of closed microbial ecosystems are being analyzed by these inverse methods.
-Similar theoretical approaches are also applied to other types of data, such as spiking activity of retinal neuron assemblies or evolution of protein families.
+Long-term dynamics of closed microbial ecosystems are being analyzed by statistical methods.
+Theoretical approaches are also applied to other problems, such as protein assemblies or evolution of protein families.

-Dr. Leibler is a faculty member in the Tri-Institutional Ph.D.
+Dr. Leibler is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
+Program, and the Tri-Institutional Ph.D.
 Program in Chemical Biology.